CSALT-LUMS/Awesome-Speech-Data-Selection/README.md

 [![Contribution Welcome](https://img.shields.io/badge/Contributions-welcome-blue)]()

 👋 Welcome to the Data Selection in Speech Processing repo!
-Explore a handpicked set of influential papers and resources covering data selection across diverse speech tasks.
+Here you’ll find a carefully curated list of essential papers and resources on data selection methods used in various speech processing tasks.

 Our work is based on a comprehensive survey of data selection methodologies in speech processing, covering automatic speech recognition, speaker recognition, speech emotion recognition, speech synthesis, and audio anti-spoofing.
 The survey is published in IEEE Access.